+Scholarships > Apply

 Scholarship winners will be selected by the Martin Wong Foundation Scholarship Committee based on a consideration of the strength of their portfolios, their financial need, and their school’s ranking of applicants.
 Scholarships will be awarded upon confirmation of Fall enrollment.
 If a winner does not enroll in the fall, then the recipient of the Honorable Mention will receive scholarship funds.

 Please note that materials not meeting the above requirements will not be reviewed by the Scholarship Committee.
 Please be aware that we cannot be responsible for technical failures.
 Make sure your portfolio is viewable before you submit it.
-Announcement of the awards will occur by e-mail on or around May 15th, 2017; paper notification of winners may be provided upon request.
+Announcement of the awards will be made via e-mail on or around May 15th, 2018; paper notification of winners may be provided upon request.